BenficaPhil/nextflow-qiime2-pipeline/README.md

 ```

 ### Alpha and beta diversity
 After the pipeline completes, consult the alpha rarefaction curve and checking the number of samples that would be removed.
-Once you've decided on a sampling depth, simply ask the pipeline to resume and use the --sampling_depth flag.
+Once you've decided on a sampling depth, simply ask the pipeline to resume and add the --run-diversity and --sampling_depth flags.
+For example:
 ```
-nextflow run pipelines/qiime2_automated.nf --sampling_depth 10000 -resume
+nextflow run pipelines/qiime2_automated.nf --run_diversity --sampling_depth 10000 -resume
 ```

 ## Customizable parameters